StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 We are glad to confirm that locations of storage such as warehouses will be a part of the free version.
 As of August September 2017, we have started to work on this feature including locations zones, etc.

 = I have all of the variations with the correct inventory quantities and see the green check mark 'in stock' when I display the variations.
-However, the product still shows 'Out of Stock' in the store. =
+However, the product still shows 'Out of Stock' in the store =

 WooCommerce stock instances are something we have already tackled.
 Please, watch the videos below to see all the steps to help you out.